 A Leave of Absence (LOA) is granted by the institution in which the student is enrolled.
 A LOA is a temporary interruption in a student's program of study during which the student is enrolled.
 An LOA cannot exceed 180 days in any 12-month period and may have a serious impact on a student's financial aid.
-Any student considering requesting a leave of absence should consult with the educational loan regulations state that when a student borrower ceases to be enrolled at least half-time for 180 days (6 months) in any 12-month period, the borrower will be considered as withdrawn from the institution for loan repayment purposes.
+Any student considering requesting a leave of absence should consult with the Financial Aid Office to determine how their financial aid will be affected.
+Institutions may neither credit a student's account nor deliver loan proceeds to the student borrower while the student is on an approved leave of absence.
+A student who is approved for a leave of absence after receiving financial aid for the term may be required to return a portion of the aid previously received.
+Federal educational loan regulations state that when a student borrower ceases to be enrolled at least half-time for 180 days (6 months) in any 12-month period, the borrower will be considered as withdrawn from the institution for loan repayment purposes.
 At that point, the institution is required to calculate the amount of financial aid the student earned and the amount of financial aid that must be returned.
 These calculations are based on the time the student was enrolled.
 The percentage of the term the student completed is the percentage of aid the student can keep.
 The percentage of the term the student did not complete is the percentage of aid that must be returned.
 Once a student completes more than 60% of the term, the student has earned 100% of the aid they received for that term.